Excse/arkoi_language/docs/basic_types.md

 | With Suffix | -      | 0xEAEAEA@u32 | u32          |

 A suffix is provided using the keyword mentioned above and a ``@`` between the constant and the suffix.
-The constant will now be of the type given.
+The constant will now be of the mid given.

 ***